francois-le-ko4la/docstring-to-markdown/README.md

 <pre>

 Import the module.
-It exits 0 on success, and &gt;0 if an error occurs.
+It exits 0 on success, and >0 if an error occurs.

 <b>Returns:</b>
             int: status
-            return EX_OK: 0 -&gt; success
+            return EX_OK: 0 -> success
-            return EX_OSFILE: 72 -&gt; Module not found
+            return EX_OSFILE: 72 -> Module not found

 </pre>
 ##### DocString2MD.get_doc()